Back to Main Blog

 FAQs

 How do I avoid burnout in the last few weeks of school?
-The most effective approach is small, consistent practices that actually complete your stress response rather than just manage it.
-Researchers Emily and Amelia Nagoski explain that stress is a biological cycle that has to be finished or it stays stuck in your body.
-Movement, genuine connection, laughter, and creative expression all help complete it.
-Pair those with tiny daily regulation practices like breathwork and ending your day by noticing what went well, and you give your nervous system real recovery, not just a pause.
+The key is completing your stress cycle, not just managing it.
+Researchers Emily and Amelia Nagoski show us that stress is a biological process that has to move through your body or it stays stuck there.
+A walk, genuine laughter, a good cry, a real human connection... these aren't indulgences.
+They're biological necessities.
+Pair those with tiny daily practices like a 60-second morning reset and ending your day by noticing three real moments that mattered, and you give your nervous system actual recovery, not just a pause.

 How can I help dysregulated students in the final weeks of school?
 Your own regulated nervous system is your most powerful tool.
-When you practice co-regulation, staying calm, slowing your voice, taking a visible breath during hard moments, you become what Bruce Perry calls the thermostat for your classroom.
-Pair that with short, embodied practices your students do alongside you, like a 30-second breath reset before transitions, and you shift the room's temperature in real time.
+When you stay calm, slow your voice, and take a visible breath during hard moments, you become the thermostat for your classroom, not the thermometer.
+You set the temperature.
+Pair that with short practices your students do right alongside you, like a 30-second breath before transitions, and you shift the room's energy in real time.

-What is the WholeHEARTed School Operating System™?
-It is a brain-aligned, heart-centered framework developed by Dr. Katie Raher that bridges all your programs and initiatives through one cohesive upstream system.
-It starts with educator wellbeing as the primary intervention, because when adults are regulated and genuinely supported, student transformation follows naturally and sustainably.
+What is the WholeHEARTed Operating System™ for Schools?
+It is a brain-aligned, heart-centered framework developed by Dr. Katie Raher that integrates MTSS, trauma-responsive practices, UDL, and SEL into one cohesive upstream system.
+Instead of spinning 17 separate plates, it creates one cohesive heartbeat for your school that starts with educator wellbeing as the primary intervention.
+When adults are genuinely supported first, student transformation follows naturally and sustainably.

 Grab a Free Self-Compassion Poster +